 A Quick Guide to Growing Berries

-Perfect for urban garden, many berry plants don't take up much space, can be grown pots and the results are truly delicious.
+Perfect for urban gardens, many berry plants don't take up much space, can be grown in pots and the results are truly delicious.
 And by berries and berry fruit, I mean in the colloquial sense.
-For while it’s technically true that a banana is a berry while blackberries and raspberries aren’t, a description on growing berries that excludes the latter and includes bananas would be confusing to say the least.
+While it’s technically true that a banana is a berry while blackberries and raspberries aren’t, a description on growing berries that excludes the latter and includes bananas would be confusing to say the least.

 Stunningly delicious, these berries are easy to grow, provided you get things right from the outset, and can provide masses of tasty tangy fruit.

 Choosing your plants